w3lcharm/w3lcharm/README.md

 - Zeolite - a multifunctional Discord bot (made with @fishyrene)
 - RPC-Tool - an app for making custom Discord rich presence (also made with @fishyrene)
 - Qommand - previously part of Zeolite, now a simple slash commands framework for oceanic.js
-- ...also there will be something in summer 2024?
+- ...also there will be something in 2025?